Litecoin (LTC) Analysis

 Litecoin (LTC) technical analysis:

-Trend: Short-term trend is Up, Medium-term trend is Neutral, Long-term trend is Down.
+Trend: Short-term trend is Up, Medium-term trend is Strong Up, Long-term trend is Strong Up.

 Momentum: Price is neither overbought nor oversold currently, based on RSI-14 levels (RSI > 30 and RSI < 70).